humaan/Cappy/README.md

 To load the dev version, simple load the /src directory as an unpacked extension in Chrome.

-To make a release build:
+To make a release build (mostly just excludes unneeded dependencies):

 1. cd ./src
 2. npm install
 3. gulp dist

-The release version (mostly just excludes unneeded dependencies) is output to /src/extension.zip, or you can see the files that went into the zip at /src/extension.
+The unpacked release build is output to /src/extension, and a zip file ready for the Chrome Web Store is output to /src/extension.zip.

 Credits
 -